afrugalpenguin/cosmos-mapper/README.md

 - Properties ending in `_id` (e.g., `product_id` → `categories`)
 - Nested objects with `Id` property (e.g., `Product.Id` → `categories`)
 - Reference pattern objects

+> **Note:** Unlike relational databases, Cosmos DB has no enforced foreign keys.
+Relationships shown in the ERD are **inferred from naming conventions**, not database constraints.
+Some detected relationships may be:
+> - Denormalised copies (embedded snapshots) rather than live references
+> - Pointing to containers with slightly different names than guessed
+> - Application-level conventions that don't represent true data relationships
+>
+> Always verify critical relationships against your application code or domain knowledge.

 ## Demo with Cosmos DB Emulator